QuChunhe/study/Maths.md

 Target population: The complete collection of objects whose description is the major goal of the study.
 Sample: A subset of the target population.
 Sampled population: The complete collection of objects that have the potential of being selected in the sample; the population from which the sample is actually selected.
+Observation unit: The object about which data are collected.
+Sampling unit: The object that is actually sampled.
+Sampling frame: The list of sampling units.

 # Bayesian Statistics